Back to National Guide

 Melbourne-Specific Considerations

-Treated pine fencing (Cranbourne, Point Cook, Werribee, Berwick, Pakenham).
-Melbourne's outer suburbs are fence country: long side and rear boundaries with standard treated pine paling fences.
-These fences weather quickly in Melbourne's damp conditions, going from green treated pine to grey and rough within a couple of years.
-Painting or staining them extends their life and improves the look of the yard.
-The labour is significant because paling fences have gaps and rough surfaces that make them slow to coat.
+Outer suburb fencing (Cranbourne, Point Cook, Werribee, Berwick, Pakenham).
+Melbourne's growth corridors are fence country: long side and rear boundaries with standard treated pine paling fences.
+These fences go from green treated pine to grey and rough within a couple of years in Melbourne's damp conditions.
+Without coating, they start splitting and cracking within 3–4 years.
+A coat of paint or opaque stain every 3–4 years extends their useful life by decades.
+The labour is the dominant cost, because paling fences have gaps and rough surfaces that make each paling slow to coat individually.
+Budget $15–$20 per linear metre (one side) for straightforward fence painting.

-Weather windows.
-Melbourne's best months for deck and fence work are December through March, when you are most likely to get a run of dry days.
-Autumn can work too, but drying times extend as temperatures drop.
-Avoid booking outdoor timber work from May through August.
-The timber may never fully dry between rain events, and any coating applied to damp timber is wasted money.
+Weather windows and scheduling.
+December through March gives the best chance of consecutive dry days.
+Autumn can work if you catch a dry spell, but drying times lengthen as temperatures drop below 15 degrees C. Avoid booking outdoor timber work from May through August: the timber may never fully dry between rain events, and any coating applied to damp timber is wasted money.
+A good painter will check the Bureau of Meteorology forecast and will not start a job if rain is expected within 48 hours.

-Larger eastern suburb yards (Glen Waverley, Box Hill, Templestowe, Eltham).
-These established suburbs have generous rear yards with mature gardens.
-Deck areas tend to be larger (30–50m²), and fence runs are longer.
-The total surface area can be surprisingly large.
-Make sure your painter quotes based on measured area, not a visual estimate.
+Established eastern suburbs (Glen Waverley, Box Hill, Templestowe, Eltham).
+These suburbs have generous rear yards with mature gardens, established trees, and entertainment-sized decks of 30–50 m2.
+Fence runs are longer, and the total surface area can be surprisingly large when measured properly.
+Make sure your painter quotes based on measured area, not a visual estimate from the driveway.

-Composite decking.
-Newer Melbourne homes are increasingly using composite (non-timber) decking.
-Composite does not need oiling or painting in the traditional sense, though some products do fade and can be rejuvenated with specialist composite treatments.
-If you have composite decking, confirm your painter has experience with the specific product.
+Composite decking in newer estates.
+Many newer Melbourne homes use composite (non-timber) decking.
+Composite does not need oiling or painting in the traditional sense, though some products do fade over 5–10 years and can be rejuvenated with specialist composite treatments.
+If you have composite decking, confirm your painter has experience with the specific product, as standard timber coatings will not adhere to composite surfaces.

 Hiring a Licensed Painter in VIC